dewitt4/Cloud-Custodain/docs/source/filters.rst

 ===============

 The following filters can be applied to all policies for all resources.
-See the :ref:`Filters and Actions reference <policy>` for aws resource-specific filters.
+See the provider specific resource reference for additional information.

 Value Filter
 -------------